Elma Napier: Early life

 As a result of the scandal, Gordon-Cumming was dismissed from the army the day after the trial.
 Elma came to understand that she was expected to rehabilitate the family by entering a good marriage.
-In 1912, she married Captain Maurice Antony Crutchley Gibbs (1888–1974), a businessman, with whom she had two children: Ronald and Daphne.
+In 1912, she married Captain Maurice Antony Crutchley Gibbs (1888–1974), a businessman, with whom she had two children, Ronald and Daphne.
 The couple moved to Australia, where they lived for nine years until Elma met and fell in love with another English businessman, Lennox Pelham Napier (1891–1940).
 Elma divorced Gibbs, losing custody of her children in the process.
 Elma and Lennox married in 1924, and had two more children, Patricia and Michael.
 The couple remained wed until Lennox's death in 1940.

 Life in Dominica

 The Napiers first visited Dominica, then a British colony, while on a Caribbean cruise in 1931.
-They moved there the following year, settling near the village of Calibishie, at a house they built and named Pointe Baptiste.
+They moved there the following year, settling near the village of Calibishie at a house they built and named Pointe Baptiste.
 Her daughter by her first husband, Daphne, now 20, also came to live with them.
 Lennox died in 1940.
 Elma was first elected to the colony's Legislative Council that year, where she championed local government and development in the form of village boards and cooperative ventures.
 She became involved in local conservation efforts to preserve Dominica's forests.
 Elma remained at Pointe Baptiste, entertaining guests who included Somerset Maugham, Noël Coward, Patrick Leigh Fermor, and Princess Margaret.

 Writing

 Napier wrote two novels, both set in Dominica, that were published in the 1930s.
 She wrote three memoirs, each covering a different stage of her life.
-Youth is a Blunder dealt with her youth; Winter Is In July was mostly about her life in Australia.
-Black and White Sands, about her life in Dominica, was written in 1962, but first published in 2009.
+Youth is a Blunder dealt with her youth, while Winter Is In July was mostly about her life in Australia.
+Black and White Sands, about her life in Dominica, was written in 1962 but first published in 2009.
 She periodically wrote articles for The Manchester Guardian.